- Written by Rebecca Skloot

 Henrietta Lacks was a poor tobacco farmer who worked the same land as her enslaved ancestors, yet her cells, taken without her knowledge, were vital in developing a polio vaccine, in vitro fertilization, gene mapping and cloning, uncovering the secrets of cancer, viruses, and the effects of the atomic bomb.
-Though her cells were used to launched a multi-million dollar industry, Henrietta Lack is buried in an unmarked grave and her family saw non of the profits.
-Know as HeLa, her cells are still alive today even though she died over 60 years ago.
-Learn about this amazing true story, in this New York Time Bestseller.
+Though her cells were used to launched a multi-million dollar industry, Henrietta Lack is buried in an unmarked grave and her family saw none of the profits.
+Known as HeLa, her cells are still alive today even though she died over 60 years ago.
+Learn about this amazing true story in this New York Time Bestseller.